Eschatologue/CM_wiki/docs/equipment/adventuring-gear/containers.md

 ### Basket

-Adventuring gear, 4 sp, Compact Weight
+Adventuring Gear, 4 SP, Compact Weight

 A Basket has 8 Inventory Slots.

 ---

+### Magazine Belt

+Adventuring Gear, 100 SP, Moderate Weight

+A Magazine Belt holds up to 30 Bullets.

+---

 ### Pouch

-Adventuring gear, 5 sp, Compact Weight.
+Adventuring Gear, 5 SP, Compact Weight.

 A Pouch has 2 Inventory Slots.
 It can also holds up to 20 Sling Bullets or 50 Needles.